 At Pre-Plea

 A pre-plea memorandum, grounded in a full social history, gives you something concrete to put in front of the prosecution before a plea is even entered.
-It reframes the conversation around the person, not just the charge, and can lead to reduced charges and better plea agreements.
+It provides the court with context about the person, not just the charge, and gives the prosecution a fuller picture of the person before a plea is entered.

 04